2019

 Greater Manchester Mental Health NHS Tr… Pennine Acute Hospitals NHS Trust

-Concerns summary Inadequate patient handover between hospitals led to critical medication information loss.
+Concerns summary (AI summary) Inadequate patient handover between hospitals led to critical medication information loss.
 Poor fluid balance chart completion, delayed prophylactic anticoagulation, and mental health unit staff untrained in IV fluid administration were significant issues.